56 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it excludes those taking strong inhibitors or inducers of CYP3A4.
 It's best to discuss your medications with the trial team.

-Is 18F-TRX safe for use in humans?
+What prior data suggests that 18F-TRX is safe for use in imaging?

 RA